cauwt/articles/indicator_matrix_en.md

 ----
 ### 1. What Is An Indicator Matrix
 #### 1.1 The Definition
-An indicator matrix is a systematic collection of individual but corelated indicators.
+An indicator matrix is a systematic collection of individual but correlated indicators.
 It is used to investigate global picture through individuals and to solve individual problems by global view.
 The indicator matrix is comprised of indicator and matrix.

 An indicator is a quantitative measurement after breaking down the business units, which makes the business descriptive, measurable and breakable.
 An indicator is an integration of business and data, the fundamental of statistics and an important base for quantifying the strategic effects.